Ministry of Defence Police: Dog sections

+ICOS forms a central pillar of the MDP’s capability to prevent, investigate and disrupt serious and organised criminal activity targeting Defence and national security.

+ICOS has a wide range of officer roles within it ranging from forward deployed Intelligence Support Officers, specialist CT Intelligence Officers, Criminal Investigation Detectives and specialist Financial Investigators supported by operational support units.

 Central Support Groups

 The Force has three Central Support Groups (CSGs), which provide regional support where additional resources are needed.
 These are located at Aldershot, Bicester and Scotland.

 Tactical Firearms Unit

 The Tactical Firearms Unit is a specialist group of officers within the AWE Division.
 MDP TFU is tasked with, and equipped to provide, an advanced firearms response capability at short notice to the Atomic Weapons Establishment.
 The TFU specialises in dynamic entry and dynamic intervention inside Nuclear Weapons facilities; including, if necessary, the recapture of Nuclear Weapons and special nuclear material.

 Defence community police officers

-DCPOs are unarmed MDP officers who provide community policing to Defence establishments or large military housing estates, in a similar manner to the Neighbourhood Policing Teams of territorial police forces.
-DCPOs generally work in single-officer posts and often work from within defence community centres or service police stations.
-In 2013, the number of Defence sites covered by Defence community police officers was cut, from over 40 locations nationwide to 16 locations.
+DCPOs were unarmed MDP officers who provided community policing to Defence establishments or large military housing estates, in a similar manner to the Neighbourhood Policing Teams of territorial police forces.
+DCPOs generally worked in single-officer posts and often work from within defence community centres or service police stations.
+As of 2026 there are no DCPO’s remaining in the MDP.